+Chapter Nine

-Chapter Nine The Change of Mind
+The Change of Mind

-1. Please read the introduction to chapter nine on p.
-56.

-2. This chapter is extremely important for helping you understand the proper response to Christ.
+- 1. Please read the introduction to chapter nine on p.
+44. - 2.
+This chapter is extremely important for helping you understand the proper response to Christ.
 It will also have the benefit of helping authentic believers think through these foundational truths more precisely.
 It is well-known that there is a proper way to present yourself to a great person such as a king or queen.
 God is greater than all.
 Nobody will be allowed to present himself to Him in just any way.
 Please read p.
-57 and the first two paragraphs on p.
-58 aloud.
-We'll read the rest of the chapter in a moment.

-3. The story I told about the young man who died was more moving and difficult than I was able to convey in such a short space.
+45 aloud.
+We'll read the rest of the chapter in a moment. - 3.
+The story I told about the young man who died was more moving and difficult than I was able to convey in such a short space.
 I certainly did not want to tell him the wrong thing.
 I'll admit that I wanted to tell him that he could come to Christ with his affection for his sin anyway and Christ would change his desires after he was converted.
 I did not, however.
 I still believe I gave him the right answer.
 Can you put into your own words my answer to this man?
-Why did I say that coming to Christ while simultaneously cherishing sin is like trying to fly an airplane in two directions?

-4. Now read the rest of the chapter.

-5. It is important to distinguish between repentance itself and works of repentance.
+Why did I say that coming to Christ while simultaneously cherishing sin is like trying to fly an airplane in two directions? - 4.
+Now read the rest of the chapter. - 5.
+It is important to distinguish between repentance itself and works of repentance.
 Repentance is a change of mind, a profound change of heart and attitude about sin, but the works of repentance are those actions coming from a truly repentant person-the fruit of true repentance.
 Sometimes people do not emphasize repentance because they think those who do are describing repentance as some sort of work that earns salvation.
 In other words, they think we are saying that a person becomes a Christian by changing his behavior and acting differently, rather than by changing his mind about his behavior, and putting his entire trust in Christ.
-What's the difference between these two, in your own words?

-6. The story of the young man who came to Jesus (pages 46-47) shows why repentance is so necessary.
-Restate for the group just why Christ did not accept him.

-7. In John 2:23-25 we find these words:
+What's the difference between these two, in your own words? - 6.
+The story of the young man who came to Jesus (pages 46-47) shows why repentance is so necessary.
+Restate for the group just why Christ did not accept him. - 7.
+In John 2:23-25 we find these words:

-Now when he [Jesus] was in Jerusalem at the Passover Feast, many believed in his name when they saw the signs that he was doing.
-But Jesus on his part did not entrust himself to them, because he knew all people and needed no one to bear witness about man, for he himself knew what was in man.
+Now when He [Jesus] was in Jerusalem at the Passover, during the feast, many believed in His name when they saw the signs which He did.
+But Jesus did not commit Himself to them, because He knew all men, and had no need that anyone should testify of man, for He knew what was in man.